 South Lake Washington Shoreline Restoration Project

+This three-acre property, next to Boeing’s Renton Plant, is near the mouth of the Cedar River—in the critical migratory corridor.
 The property was created in 1965 when 150,000 cubic yards of fill was placed into the lake.
-The fill was placed alongside a flume made of two sheet-pile walls that was used to release cooling waters from the Shuffleton Steam Plant.
+The fill was placed alongside a 20-foot-wide flume, or channel, made of two sheet-pile walls.
+The channel formerly was used to release water into Lake Washington from the Shuffleton Steam Plant.

-The derelict flume is approximately 650 linear feet and made up of two sheet pile walls that are approximately 20 feet apart.
-The site is also overgrown with Himalayan blackberry and other invasive plants and the shoreline is littered with concrete and other debris.
-Three dolphins made up of 21 creosote-treated piles are located on the eastern side of the property.
+The restoration project site includes the 650-foot derelict flume, and the shore area overgrown with Himalayan blackberry and other invasive plants.
+The shoreline—both above and below the water line—is littered with concrete and other debris.
+Three ‘dolphins’, made up of grouped creosote-treated piles, are located on the eastern side of the property.

-The objective of this project is to restore approximately 1,300 linear feet of shoreline habitat and approximately three acres of upland habitat to improve and restore the water quality of the lake and nearshore migratory habitat for juvenile Chinook salmon.
+DNR and partners designed this project to restore about 1,300 linear feet of shoreline habitat and three acres of upland habitat to improve and restore the water quality of the lake and nearshore habitat.
+The restoration will increase native trees, plants, and other overhanging vegetation to shade the shoreline.
+Bank hardening will be reduced and shallow-water habitat expanded closest to the mouth of the Cedar River—habitat heavily used by juvenile Chinook salmon.

 South Lake Washington site before restoration.

-- Remove approximately 550 linear feet of outer flume sheet pile wall and associated cross beams
+- Remove 921 linear feet of inner and outer flume sheet pile walls and associated cross beams

 - Place 9,000 cubic yards of fine gravel, sand, round cobble, and sediment along the shoreline to create shallow water habitat